mindspank/qsocks/README.md

 npm install qsocks --save
 ```
 Or just grab qsocks.bundle.js and drop it into your page and you are good to go.

+### Need help?
+Then join our Slack channel http://qlikbranch-slack-invite.herokuapp.com/ and ping `Alex Karlsson` or open a issue on GitHub.

 ### Connecting to a Qlik Sense Server in node

 ```js